lukasleitsch/LinkAce/docs/v1/application/links.md

 Links are - for sure - the heart of LinkAce and store information about bookmarks together with their corresponding meta data.
 The core concept is that you can simply save URLs and LinkAce will try to parse some meta data from the website.
-You may also categorize links by adding categories or tags.
+You may also categorize links by adding tags.

 ## Link Overview

-The link overview lists all available links together with some meta information like categories and tags as well as the sharing options and links for editing and deleting them.
+The link overview lists all available links together with some meta information like tags as well as the sharing options and links for editing and deleting them.

 ## Adding new Links